 Notify Algoma Public Health when the group plans to hold or take part in a special event.

-• This can be done by completing the Health Unit's Special Event - Food Vendor Application Form and submitting it at least 14 days prior to the event
+This can be done by completing and submitting Algoma Public Health's Vendor Application Form at least 14 days prior to the event.

 Requirement #2